 Create a care package for your mate and fill it with all their favorite items.

-Examples – Homemade baked cookies, favorite foods, gift cards, books, ornaments, pictures, and other items that put a smile on your mate’s face and warms his/her heart.
+Examples – Homemade baked cookies, favorite foods, gift cards, books, ornaments, pictures, and other items that put a smile on your mate’s face and warm their heart.

-Schedule time together to watch your mate open the care package or ask your mate to create a video of him/her opening the package and send it to you.
+Schedule time together to watch your mate open the care package or ask your mate to create a video of them opening the package and send it to you.

 5. Plan out a movie date

 Find a movie you both like or haven’t seen and watch it together via Skype, Facetime, webcam, or use other types of technology.

-- Create a funny video and a serious video expressing your love, appreciation, and support, and send it to your mate.
+Create a funny video or a romantic video expressing your love, appreciation, and support, and send it to your mate.

 Send your mate a singing telegram to their home or workplace.

 Create a YouTube video singing your mate’s favorite holiday song.

-- Create gift basket and have it delivered, that includes your mate’s favorite things to do and favorite things to eat during the holiday season.
+Create a gift basket and have it delivered that includes your mate’s favorite things to do and favorite things to eat during the holiday season.